Work experience is important and relevant work experience is even more vital when it comes to postgraduate student success.

 Secondly, work experience will provide you with contacts and experiences to help you get that all important first job after graduation.
 Employers are often happier to hire someone they already know or prefer experience over higher grades, and you need to be able to tick off some of the essential skills on the application form.
 Good work experience will show that you are already passionate about your postgraduate studies and might just be the reason you gain a place on a competitive course that is oversubscribed.

-Skills lacking among university graduates in their first job in England and Wales in the last 2 to 3 years.
+Skills lacking among university graduates in their first job in England and Wales in the last two to three years.

 What courses is work experience most relevant for?